 Tease the right angle of a story

 Not all the information is teasable.
-Actually, when I was working on TV and our edit team was on the daily process of choosing stories to cover, one of the selection factors was: “How would we tease it?” as a fast way to realize how much interest there can be in a story.
+When I was working in TV and our edit team was on the daily process of choosing stories to cover, one of the selection factors was: “How would we tease it?” as a fast way to realize how much interest there can be in a story.

-This is a good angle and a good tease: What links apples to school success? makes a nutrition story more appealing to the audience by highlighting a direct benefit for the audience.
+This is a good angle and a good tease: What links apples to school success? makes a nutrition story more appealing by highlighting a direct benefit for the audience.

 Keep it short

 A tease is not intended to deliver the information, it cannot be very long.
 The reason why this happens in TV is mainly because teases need to fit in a few seconds of the programming.
 This “shortness” makes a TV tease perfect for the internet, where the attention spam is very short.

 A good tease does not need to exceed one line of copy, it is the length of a tweet, a meta description, and of any social network post.
 Between 140 like Tweets and 160 characters like a meta description is long enough.

 Teases are sexy.
 They try to create an impact, to be captivating.
 Good teasers play with words, and these words need to be even better written when a tease is meant for online content because they don’t necessarily come with an image or the image is not always great (they may not be in TV either, althoug they are supposed to).